djaddison/learning-notes-svelte/notes/component_study1_mde.md

 #### Notes

-- the resulting code for the component fits on a single screen!
+- the resulting code for the sample component is *42* lines of code and fits on a single screen!
-- simple expression of a button in *42* lines of code
 - removing a significant amount of css abstractions makes it easier to understand, copy, or derive work from this component
 - the amount of code reduction is surprising. *1290* down to *42*!
 This is a significant reduction and would have a dramatic positive impact on code maintainability.
 Even with the additional code needed for adding design variations, the savings will still be dramatic
 - when the css is stripped to its simplest form, it becomes more noticeable when properties aren't needed
 - the sample button, in the code reference section, reimplements an `antd` primary button
 - while the `antd` button implements additional features, with approximately *1290* of code and broad/mixed concerns, it requires a developer to have a deep understanding of the code before making changes
 - in the sample button, the visual design intention is hard to understand since properties are expressed as hard coded values.
 The relationship to a design system is not conveyed in the code.
 There are no local code cues that convey the intention to the developer.
-For example, they needs additional external context to know that `background-color: #1890ff;` refers to a design system color value.
+For example, a developer needs additional external context to know that `background-color: #1890ff;` refers to a design system color value.
 It's also know that these hardcoded values are easy to mistype and keep synchronized across files
-- reuse is awkward for a component user since visual design assumptions are baked into the component. ex: If a component is intended to be used across multiple design systems, it would be difficult to add or remove visual properties like `text-shadow`, `border-radius`, `transition`, or `box-shadow`.
+- it was generally observed across all referenced component systems that extending or reuse is awkward for a component since visual design assumptions are baked into the component. ex: If a component is intended to be used across multiple design systems, it would be difficult to add or remove visual properties like `text-shadow`, `border-radius`, `transition`, or `box-shadow`.
 While the user could easily duplicate a simple button component and replace the styling, that might not be an option for complex components.
 Additionally, any forked components have a series of other SDLC related complexities
 - the sample component only implements `on:click` event forwarding.
 Ideally, the component user would be able to bind to any `button` events
 - there are currently no means to represent all event bindings without explicitly listing all of events
 - during runtime, `on:click` event listener is added even if consumer didn't request binding